PaddlePaddle/models/youtube_recall/README.md

 The overall structure of the recommendation system is illustrated in Figure 1.
 <p align="center">
 <img src="images/recommendation_system.png" width="500" height="300" hspace='10'/> <br/>
 Figure 1.
-Recommendation system architecture
+Recommendation system architecture[1]
 </p>

 The system is comprised of two neural networks: one for candidate generation and one for ranking.